 The Rough Guide to South America

 I’ll be straight with you: while this exact guidebook has been my Bible for most of my jaunts across South America, it’s now – like most of the guidebooks for the region – horribly out of date.
 How do I know?
-Well, I’ve been in the process of re-writing parts of it (look out for new content on Paraguay and northern Peru coming soon!) and know just how obsolete they can become a few years after publication.
+Well, I’ve been in the process of re-writing parts of it (set to be released in April 2019; don’t miss the brand-new Rough Guide to Peru) and know just how obsolete they can become a few years after publication.
 That said, if – like me – you like to have a physical guidebook for your travels that you can highlight, scribble in its margins and dogear (I fall short at ripping out the pages of places I’ve visited; if you do this, you are a heathen), then I believe it remains the best and most reliable guidebook that you can get your hands on.

 Books set in South America: Bolivia